We all know that running a nonprofit requires fundraising, but how do you plan a fundraiser?

 Holding a fundraiser is definitely not a “build it and they will come” activity.

-It takes planning and thought to create a fundraiser that people will support.
+It takes planning and thought to create a fundraiser that people will support and bring in the kind of money you’re looking for.

-Here are the steps you need to take to plan a fundraiser.
+So, let me share the exact steps you need to take to plan a successful fundraiser.

 - Plan it Out